dat-rs/soldesignarchive/_posts/2022-02-22-hello-worlds.md

 <figure class="post-img offset"> <img src="/images/blog_posts/feira-da-ladra.jpg"> <figcaption> Feira da Ladra.
 August 2018. </figcaption> </figure>

-I became familiar with the book cover work of some of the most significant mid-century Portuguese designers and illustrators during these times.
+I became familiar with the book cover work of some of the most significant mid-century Portuguese designers and illustrators during these time.
 The work of Sebastião Rodrigues, Paulo-Guilherme, Victor Palla, João da Câmara Leme, António Garcia, Tóssan, Bernardo Marques, etc., would pop up every week.
 I started checking who designed the covers, associating them with specific publishers, imprints and collections, and looking up information online.
-At that time, I was interested in books and publishing.

-I had always loved to read since I was a child.
+At that time, I had grown interested in books and publishing, but I had always loved to read since I was a child.
 Not just books, magazines or newspapers: to this day, I can get lost in a pamphlet about plumbing or a dry, technical paper about something particular about which I know nothing.
 When I went to college, I started reading more and more and learning about literature and the history of the book and publishing.

 I also began to fall in love with the visual side of books.
 Those covers were exciting, graphic, witty, and expressive.
 They were fun.
 It seemed impossible to me that there was a time, not so long ago, when book covers could be like that.
 The bland, mainstream, lowest common denominator advertising logic had taken over the contemporary Portuguese book cover landscape.
 Almost everything was photographic, generic, gloss-finished, and, honestly, poorly designed.
 (A few exceptions burned bright — _Tinta-da-China_ and _Antígona_ are two independent publishers who have militantly placed great care and emphasis on design).
 But these Ladra covers showed me the possibilities and richness of visual expression.